Beyond Single-Model Optimization: Preserving Plasticity in Continual Reinforcement Learning: Framework: Policy Archives for Continual RL

 Inspired by other recent experimental settings for continual learning \citep{abbas2023loss} we designed our evaluation such that the environment cycles over through a fixed sequence of tasks $\mathcal{S} = (T_1,\dots,T_K)$, where each $T_k$ is an MDP and a policy $\pi_\theta$ is trained to maximize the expected discounted return on the current task.
-Our focus is not only \emph{retention} of past competence, but \emph{plasticity preservation}: the ability to rapidly (re)adapt after interference from intervening tasks and the transferability of skills between tasks.
+Our focus is not only \emph{retention} of past competence, but \emph{functional plasticity preservation}: the ability to rapidly (re)adapt after interference from intervening tasks and the transferability of skills between tasks.
+Therefore, we evaluate plasticity at the system level, through recoverability and transfer from stored policy neighborhoods, rather than through a single-model diagnostics.

-In our experiments, tasks $T_k$ are goal-oriented MiniGrid environments \citep{MinigridMiniworld23}, which provide lightweight, partially observable grid-worlds with procedurally generated layouts and sparse success-based rewards.
-To isolate plasticity under interference, we construct a short curriculum $\{A,B,C,D,E\}$ \citep{narvekar2020curriculum}, and corresponding revisits $\{A',B',\dots\}$ by selecting environment IDs that progressively increase interaction and long-horizon structure (e.g., navigation, pickup/unlock, and subgoal chaining), while keeping evaluation comparable via consistent success-rate metrics and fresh seeds per visit.
-In App.~\ref{app:curriculum_ablation} we evaluate different curriculum configurations to avoid of designing only favorable hand-crafted sequences.
+\paragraph{MiniGrid instantiation.} In our experiments, tasks $T_k$ are goal-oriented MiniGrid environments \citep{MinigridMiniworld23}: partially observable grid-worlds in which an agent receives a mission specification together with a local symbolic/image observation, and must navigate and interact with objects using a small discrete action space under sparse success-based rewards.
+To isolate plasticity under interference, we construct a primary curriculum $\{A,B,C,D,E\}$ \citep{narvekar2020curriculum}, and corresponding revisits $\{A',B',\dots\}$ by selecting environments that progressively increase interaction and long-horizon structure, while keeping evaluation comparable via consistent success-rate metrics and fresh seeds per visit.
+In these environments success is obtained only when the agent completes the required goal.
+Thus, the curriculum is not only a sequence of different layouts, but a sequence of reusable interaction primitives: navigation and text grounding, object pickup, key--door unlocking, clutter manipulation, and longer-horizon subgoal chaining.
+In App.~\ref{app:curriculum_ablation} and App.~\ref{app:long_curriculum} we evaluate different curriculum configurations to avoid designing only favorable hand-crafted sequences.
 In this setting, revisit performance primarily reflects whether the learner can \emph{re-enter} a suitable behavioral basin after interference, rather than whether it can discover the task from scratch (see App.~\ref{app:env_revisits} for deeper discussion).